A healthy veterinary practice is a labor of love.

-What is a business exit strategy?
-It is a strategic plan for selling ownership in a company to investors or other companies.
-The owner may exit for different reasons, depending on how the business performs.
-If practice is successful, an owner can make a substantial profit from the sale, especially in the current veterinary consolidation boom.
-In the case of business difficulties, an exit strategy may help to limit losses and allow the owner to focus on the clinical side of things leaving the business aspect of it to others.
+If a practice is successful, an owner can make a substantial profit from the sale, especially in the current veterinary consolidation boom.
+In the case of business difficulties, an exit strategy may help to limit losses and allow the owner to focus on the clinical side of practice while leaving the business aspect of it to others.

-In the veterinary space, selling a practice is a process that requires planning ahead.
-Ideally, your exit strategy should be ready before you open the practice as it may influence many business development decisions down the road.
+In the veterinary space, selling a practice is a process that requires advance planning.
+Ideally, your exit strategy should be in place before you open the practice as it may influence many business development decisions down the road.
 We will address types, components, and the importance of the business exit strategy.

 Types of Exit Strategies

-- Merger and acquisition (M&A).
-You can sell your practice to a corporation or practice broker or merge with another clinic to form a network If you decide to merge with a bigger corporation, keep in mind that it most likely has a centralized management system, and your practice will need to adapt to culture and policies.
+- Merger and Acquisition (M&A).
+You can sell your practice to a corporation or practice broker or merge with another clinic to form a network If you decide to merge with a bigger corporation, keep in mind that it most likely has a centralized management system, and your practice will need to adapt to a new culture and operating procedures.

 - Sell your practice to an individual.
-This approach is not a part of mergers and acquisitions as it does not combine several entities into one.
-This may be one of the more preferable solutions for owners who care the most about the cultural values being retained after the sale.
-You can choose an individual who is more interested in the operational side of the business and can scale it.
-Quite often, a newly minted DVM joins the practice after graduation, and in a few years, make a deal with the current owner to take over the practice.
+This approach is not a part of mergers and acquisitions as it does not consolidate several entities into one.
+This may be one of the more preferable solutions for owners who care the most about the cultural values of the practice being retained after the sale.
+Or, can choose an individual who is more interested in the operational side of the business and can scale it.
+Quite often, a newly minted DVM joins the practice after graduation, and in a few years, makes a deal with the current owner to take over the practice.

 Why a Business Exit Strategy is Important for Your Practice

-For practice owners, liquidation of the practice is a difficult choice, considering the effort and time that is dedicated to growing a business.
+For practice owners, liquidation of the practice is a difficult choice, considering the effort and time that goes into growing a business.
 When you decide to retire or to sell the practice, it is important to know who you can trust.
 Knowing where you want your practice to end up, and choosing an appropriate organization or individual who will run it, is crucial.

-The most optimal way to achieve this is to find a buyer who shares the same culture and philosophy.
-This will ensure your practice ends up in the best hands, and the transaction process will cause only minor disruption to the practice,
+The most optimal way to achieve this is to find a buyer who shares the same culture and philosophy as you do.
+This will ensure your practice ends up in the best hands and the transaction process will cause only minor disruption.

-Whatever reason you have for selling — business or personal — having a playbook beforehand will keep your mind at ease, even if your “playbook” is just half-a-page of text.
-If you are forced to quickly sell your practice and do not have an exit strategy planned, the valuation of the clinic can be jeopardized and the chances of your legacy ending up in the wrong hands are greater.
+Whatever reason you have for selling — business or personal — having a playbook beforehand will put your mind at ease, even if your “playbook” is just half-a-page of text.
+If you are forced to quickly sell your practice and do not have an exit strategy, the valuation of the clinic can be jeopardized and the chances of your legacy ending up in the wrong hands are greater.

 Components of the Exit Strategy